microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 /// been added other code-loading methods (LoadLibrary, CoCreateInstance, etc)
 /// can find the binaries in the resolved package.
 ///
-/// Package resoution is specific to a user and can return different values
+/// Package resolution is specific to a user and can return different values
 /// for different users on a system.
 ///
 /// Each successful MddAddPackageDependency() adds the resolve packaged to the